MicaPiergiacomi/MicaPiergiacomi/README.md

 Hi 👋, I'm Mica
-A passionate Data Analyst from Argentina
+A passionate Data Analyst from Argentina.

-📫 How to reach me **micaelapiergiacomi@gmail.com**

 ### Connect with me
 <p align="left">